andjadenic/Neural-Hidden-Markov-Model/README.md

 # Model architecture
 [Hidden Markov Model](https://web.stanford.edu/~jurafsky/slp3/A.pdf) is assumed to be the underlying model, commonly used for the POS tagging task.

-In the POS tagging task, hidden states are tags and observed states are words.
+In the POS tagging task, hidden states are tags, and observed states are words.
 Model parameters, transition and emission probability matrices A and B, are learned during training and used for inference.

 ## Transition architecture